quicwg/base-drafts/draft-ietf-quic-tls.md

 A QUIC client starts TLS by requesting TLS handshake octets from TLS.
 The client acquires handshake octets before sending its first packet.

-A QUIC server starts the process by providing TLS with any stream 1 octets that might have arrived.
-Only in-sequence frame data is delivered; data that arrives out of order are buffered by QUIC until all preceding data is available.
+A QUIC server starts the process by providing TLS with stream 1 octets.

-After providing TLS with data, new handshake octets are then requested from TLS.
-TLS might not provide any octets if the handshake messages it has received are incomplete.
+Each time that an endpoint receives data on stream 1, it delivers the octets to TLS if it is able.
+Each time that TLS is provided with new data, new handshake octets are requested from TLS.
+TLS might not provide any octets if the handshake messages it has received are incomplete or it has no data to send.

 Once the TLS handshake is complete, this is indicated to QUIC along with any final handshake octets that TLS needs to send.
 Once the handshake is complete,